Kungsbacka/LifecycleManager/README.md

 ## Scheduled task

-This is a template script for creating a scheduled task that runs Lifecycle Manager
+This is a template script for creating a scheduled task that runs LifecycleManager

 ```powershell
 Register-ScheduledTask `